gatsbyjs/gatsby/docs/blog/2020-07-28-introducing-gatsby-i18n-theme/index.md

 We love our community and thus want to encourage all users to try the theme out.
 It’s super valuable for us to see how people want to use it and/or want to set up i18n on their site.
 It’ll break or things won’t work in the beginning, but we really see this as a collaborative effort.

-Since i18n is not only about the tooling but also processes we’re also interested in knowing how our users want to approach it from a organizational standpoint, e.g. wanting to create multiple sites or having everything in one project.
+Since i18n is not only about the tooling but also processes we’re also interested in knowing how our users want to approach it from an organizational standpoint, e.g. wanting to create multiple sites or having everything in one project.

 If you want to help us and give us direct feedback, you can join this [Discord channel](https://discord.gg/cQ2MPUz).